Real Estate Assessment

 There are specific requirements with regard to eligibility for each of these types of tax relief and an application along with the proper documentation must be provided.

-- Relief for 100% Service Connected Qualifying Disabled Veterans (PDF)
+- Relief for 100% Service Connected Qualifying Disabled Veterans or Surviving Spouse (PDF)

 - Relief for Elderly or Permanently & Totally Disabled (PDF)